 If a distracting thought shows that something more important needs attention or that you should reconsider your priorities, stop and do that before continuing.

 If a negative emotion disrupts your focus while you are working toward the goal, first do a quick relaxation by letting the body relax for a few seconds, then continue.
-If that is not enough, do Exercise 2 to regain focus and feel good again, then come back and continue the step.
+If that is not enough, do the Relax & Refocus exercise to regain focus and feel good again, then come back and continue the step.

 When you regularly ask yourself "what else can I do in order to achieve my goal?", you keep generating ideas for steps you can take toward the goal.
 Over time, this also helps you build more energy, confidence, and a clearer overall plan, for the reasons explained below.